Molo Mushunu Chicken Kenya

 The Presidium was created in 2009, following research on traditional food products carried out in collaboration with the University of Gastronomic Sciences.

-Its main objective is to support local communities by providing a new boost for farming the Mushunu chicken.
-The first steps have been the purchase of equipment and organizing a training activity on farming and selection methods.
+Its main objective is to support local communities by providing a new boost for farming of the native Mushunu chicken.
+The first steps have been the purchase of equipment and training on farming and selection methods.

-Some of the women from the Presidium have visited Italy, where they met producers of the Valdarno Chicken Presidium in Tuscany (a native breed in the Arezzo area).
+Some of the women from the Presidium have visited Italy, where they met producers of the Valdarno Chicken Presidium in Tuscany, a native breed in the Arezzo area.
 Subsequently a producer from Tuscany (Francesca Romana Farina) and an agronomist (Alceo Orsini) traveled to Kenya.
-These exchanges enabled practical solutions to be identified which are appropriate for small-scale activity in Kenya.
-Equipment has been purchased to enable the number of birds to be increased (e.g. an incubator) and to improve control of animal health.
+These exchanges enabled practical solutions that are appropriate for small-scale activity in Kenya to be identified.
+Equipment has been purchased to enable the number of birds to be increased (e.g. an incubator) and to improve the control of animal health.
 A plan was also drawn up to increase the availability of feed (by cultivating cereals and legumes, and purchasing mills to produce the feed).

 The 37 Presidium producers belong to the Kihoto Self Help Group and are involved in various other farming activities.

 Turi region, Molo district, Rift Valley